SpaceXpanse/Whitepaper/README.md

 **ROD Blockchain**
 Open source
 Non-profit - Foundation operated
-- Currency, fungible and nonfungible tokens
+- Creation, storage and transaction of the main currency /**ROD**/, fungible and nonfungible tokens
 - Digital IDs and other information, stored in the blockchain
 - Atomic trading
 - Decentralized DNS /derived from Namecoin/ which can serve **.rod** and/or other domains /TBD/